Bob Simpson (cricketer): Early years

 Born to Scottish immigrants from Falkirk, Simpson grew up in the inner-southwestern Sydney suburb of Marrickville.
-His father Jock was a printer and played soccer for Stenhousemuir in the Scottish League, his grandfather Harry played briefly for Stoke, and the 1910s England international player Jock Simpson was also a relative.
+His father Jock was a printer and played soccer for Stenhousemuir in the Scottish League, his grandfather Harry played briefly for Stoke, and the 1910s England international football player Jock Simpson was also a relative.
 Simpson was encouraged as a schoolboy by his two elder brothers Bill and Jack, who played in first division Sydney Grade Cricket for many years.
 He began his own career as a fast bowler and batsman who played in any position.
 He showed early leadership skills, captaining Marrickville West Primary School and later Tempe Intermediate High School.
 He captained 14-year-olds at the age of 12.

 In his early years, Simpson was also a talented golfer, baseballer and soccer player, and was known for being a confident and tenacious competitor.
-He raised money to buy his first set of golf clubs by collecting lost balls from Marrickville Golf Course and selling them second hand.
+He raised money to buy his first set of golf clubs by collecting lost balls from Marrickville Golf Course and selling them second-hand.
 Even at a young age, Simpson was known as an unrelenting competitor.
 He appealed loudly against brother Jack for leg before wicket (lbw) in a club match in spite of a loud edge; the umpire did not hear the favour and upheld the appeal.
 In a match in 1956, Simpson appealed for lbw against John Shaw after he had been hit in the head by a low bouncer from Pat Crawford, whereas his teammates were busy coming to the aid of the injured batsman.
 Simpson said "I was a naturally ambitious person anyway and never had any doubts I could go further.
 It sounds cocky but I always believed in my own talents."

-At 12, he was selected for New South Wales in the Under-14 Competition.
-He switched to leg spin at the age of thirteen, and a week after turning 15 he was playing for Petersham's First XI in Sydney Grade Cricket after hitting string of centuries in the under-16 competition.
+At 12, he was selected for New South Wales in the under-14 competition.
+He switched to leg spin at the age of thirteen, and a week after turning 15 he was playing for Petersham's first XI in Sydney Grade Cricket after hitting a string of centuries in the under-16 competition.

 Simpson had his first taste of first-class cricket as a slips fieldsman, having previously fielded on the boundary.
 Coming on as 12th man, Keith Miller casually pointed him to the slips, which in that era was against convention, as substitutes were expected to not field in close catching positions.
 He took two diving catches to establish his position in the cordon.